palkan/action_policy/docs/scoping.md

 Scope type `:relation` is automatically applied to the object of `ActiveRecord::Relation` type.

-To define ActiveRecord scopes you can use `relation_scope` macro in your policy:
+To define ActiveRecord scopes you can use `relation_scope` macro (which is just an alias for `scope :relation`) in your policy:

 ```ruby
 class PostPolicy < ApplicationPolicy